PrinciplesDotDev/principles/documentation-close-to-code.md

 ## Why

-* Increase the teams productivity.
+* More productive teams.
 The further away documentation is from code, the more *friction* is created in understanding the code.
 * Documentation will have a higher chance of being accurate and up to date.
-As it is readily accessible to read and update.
+As it is readily accessible by developers to read write to.
-* Documentation will be relevant through difference versions.
-As it will be saved in source control and have version  history the documentation will remain relevant to whichever version of the project is checked out.
+* Documentation will be accurate to the version being used.
+Documentation checked into source control (e.g. git) with the code, will be in sync with the version currently checked out.

 ## How

 * Keep the documentation with the source code.
-* Use tools to generate external documentation from within the source code.
+* Use tools to generate external documentation from within the project rather than creating external wikis.

 ## Content